aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-markdown-features/_index.md

 The following code snippet can be used to produce the above-given markdown document.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-WorkingWithMarkdownFeatures-MarkdownDocumentWithHorizontalRule.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-WorkingWithMarkdownFeatures-MarkdownDocumentWithHorizontalRule.cpp" >}}

 ## Reading a Markdown Document

 The following code snippet shows you how to read a markdown document.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-WorkingWithMarkdownFeatures-ReadMarkdownDocument.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-WorkingWithMarkdownFeatures-ReadMarkdownDocument.cpp" >}}

 ## Specify Markdown Save Options